The path of

 Picton to Seddon Trail Map

-Marlborough District Council Walking and Cycling Smartmap shows the proposed trail from Picton to Seddon (in black dash).
-Click below and Zoom into the map for the route detail details.
+Marlborough District Council Walking and Cycling Smartmap shows the trail from Picton to Ward (black dash show proposed trail).
+Click below and Zoom into the map for the route details.

 Marlborough District Council Walking and Cycling Map